hosnify/udacity-capstone/README.md

 ## Frontend

-To run a client application first edit the `client/src/config.ts` file to set correct parameters.
-And then run the following commands:
+To run a client application run the following commands:

 ```
 cd client